-This Project Communications Platform (or Bus) includes data, information, knowledge, and the wisdom behind decisions.
-These are made available, on a need to know basis, in real-time, to all members of participating organizations- owners, contractors and vendors.
+This project communications platform (or bus) includes data, information, knowledge, and the wisdom behind decisions.
+These are made available on a need-to-know basis, in real time, to all members of participating organizations-owners, contractors, and vendors.

-Scattered project resources like people, knowledge, and vendor organizations are harnessed by Project Communications Platform.
-This is enabled by a Contextual CommunicationsTM engine that gives every team member access to all project information, on a need to know basis, in real time.
+Scattered project resources like people, knowledge, and vendor organizations are harnessed by the project communications platform.
+This is enabled by a contextual communications engine that gives every team member access to all project information on a need-to-know basis in real time.

-Additionally, the Project Communications Platform helps in creating a KnowledgeBase for every project, so that project knowledge, data and information, and the wisdom behind decisions, can be used in production operations, and reused in whole or part in new projects.
+Additionally, the project communications platform helps in creating a knowledge base for every project, so that project knowledge, data, and information, and the wisdom behind decisions, can be used in production operations and reused in whole or part in new projects.

-Importantly, the Project Communications Platform enables globally dispersed organizations to create dynamic, virtual Project Enterprises, with their inherent advantages.
+Importantly, the project communications platform enables globally dispersed organizations to create dynamic, virtual project enterprises with their inherent advantages.